awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 **To invoke an Amazon RDS API operation from a runbook**

 1. Open a text editor and paste the following runbook content into the file\.
-Specify an Automation role and the instance ID to check\.
-You will add the mainSteps actions later\.
+Replace each *example resource placeholder* with your own information\.
+You will add the `mainSteps` actions later\.

    ```
    ---
    description: Start RDS instance
    schemaVersion: "0.3"
-   assumeRole: "The_Automation_role_to_use_when_running_the_runbook"
+   assumeRole: "IAM service role"
    parameters:
-     InstanceId: The_instance_ID_to_start
+     InstanceId: db instance ID
        type: String
        description: (Required) RDS instance ID to start
      AutomationAssumeRole: